ashishtele/New-York-Price-Prediction---Actual-Data/README.md

 Tax Class at Present:
 Every property in the city is assigned to one of four tax classes (Classes 1, 2, 3, and 4), based on the use of the property.
-• Class 1: Includes most residential property of up to three units (such as one-, two-, and three-family homes and small stores or offices with one or two attached apartments), vacant land that is zoned for residential use, and most condominiums that are not more than three stories.
-• Class 2: Includes all other property that is primarily residential, such as cooperatives and condominiums.
-• Class 3: Includes property with equipment owned by a gas, telephone or electric company.
-• Class 4: Includes all other properties not included in class 1,2, and 3, such as offices, factories, warehouses, garage buildings, etc.

 Block:
 A Tax Block is a sub-division of the borough on which real properties are located.